 Program benefits include:

-- Employment in the Department of State Foreign Service for those who successfully complete the program and Foreign Service entry requirements.
+Employment in the Department of State Foreign Service for those who successfully complete the program and Foreign Service entry requirements, including a minimum five-year service commitment in the Department of State’s Foreign Service.
+The five-year service commitment begins upon entry into the Foreign Service.

 Pickering applicants must: